 Dennis M. Savard, Ph.D.

-Dr. Savard is an Assistant Professor of Criminal Justice at Saginaw Valley State University in Michigan where he teaches introduction to criminal justice, forensic investigations, evidence and criminal procedure, policing, and criminological theory.
-He is currently researching crime at bars, excited delirium, and jail suicide.
+Dr. Savard is also an Associate Professor of Criminal Justice at Saginaw Valley State University in Michigan where he teaches introduction to criminal justice, forensic criminology, profiling and threat assessment, policing, and criminological theory.